-The App Store landing page includes screenshots, a description and updates in the latest version, as well as user reviews and information about the developer.
+The App Store landing page includes screenshots, a description, updates in the latest version and user reviews, and information about the developer.
 The bitcoincore.org landing page does not allow me to get an idea of how the product works, what it looks like, or what others think of it.
-Instead it provides multiple download links, requirements, and information about how to verify that it is indeed the software I am looking for.
+Instead, it provides multiple download links, requirements, and information about how to verify that it is indeed the software I am looking for.
 The two approaches are for different phases of the usage life cycle.
 One is for the aware user who wants to determine whether they are interested in the product.
 The other is for the interested user who wants to start using the product.
 Make sure to satisfy both of these users.

 Software onboarding #

 Bitcoin is complex, and so it is recommended to think through and carefully shape the first experience users have in your product.
 Without being overwhelming or getting into too much detail, this user flow should explain core concepts and features that allow users to create mental models on how they will use the application.

 Onboarding may be purely informational based on the content, but it also includes an initial setup that helps personalize the software towards the users’ specific needs and context.
 After onboarding, users are mostly on their own, so the goal is to leave users with a clear idea of achieving what they came for.

 The example screens below from the Muun iOS wallet (taken January 2021) use several different methods: